sreelakshmilingamgunta/Devops_Notes/Terraform/notes.md

 Azure: Uses ARM templates for infrastructure as code.
 AWS: Uses CloudFormation templates for infrastructure as code.
-Google Cloud Platform: Uses Deployment Manager and Deployment Manager templates for infrastructure as code.😊
+Google Cloud Platform: Uses Deployment Manager and Deployment Manager templates for infrastructure as code😊

 Why do people use Terraform if Iac tools already exists in Cloud Providers?